-Three presentations were given to the Kāne'ohe Neighborhood Board (KNB) in 2017 during the early scoping phases and development of the project's conceptual plans and to update the board on the status of the project and solicit input and comments.
-These presentations occurred on May 18, 2017; July 20, 2017; and August 17, 2017.
+Four Three presentations were given to the Kāne'ohe Neighborhood Board (KNB) in 2017 and 2018 during the early scoping phases and development of the project's conceptual plans, and to update Presentations included updating the board on the status of the project, and soliciting input and comments, and a briefing after publication of the Draft EIS.
+These presentations occurred on May 18, 2017; July 20, 2017; and August 17, 2017; and October 18, 2018.
 A summary of actions taken by the KNB and comments received is provided.
+Official minutes from these meetings are included in Appendix A-3.